 - The hydraulic and erosion protection analysis must verify that the capacity of the crossing meets the minimum County drainage and floodplain requirements, including appropriate countermeasures to protect against scour and erosion.
-For example: - All crossings, whether public or private, must show no adverse impact on adjacent property during a 100-year flood.
-A crossing within a FEMA regulatory floodplain must be shown to not cause a rise in water surface elevations or a Conditional Letter of Map Revision (CLOMR) is required. - Crossings intended to serve the public must convey the peak flow shown in Chapter 6 of the Larimer County Rural Area Road standards. - Crossings within a private easement or on private land must at a minimum convey the 10 year design flow and meet County floodplain regulations. - Freeboard and erosion protections for bridges must be based on the CDOT Drainage Design Manual. - 2.
-Crossings must be designed to the most current edition of the standards and specifications below.
-The emergency service providers should be consulted for additional loading and width requirements. - American Association of State Highway & Transportation Officials (AASHTO) Standard Specification for Highway Bridges (17th Edition) or AASHTO's LRFD Bridge Design Specifications.
-All crossings must be designed to a minimum loading of HS20-44 or HL-93. - Colorado Department of Transportation (CDOT) Standard Plans, and M & S Standards.
+For example: - a.
+All crossings, whether public or private, must show no adverse impact on county roads & adjacent property during a 100-year flood. - A crossing within a FEMA regulatory floodplain must be shown to not cause a rise in water surface elevations or a Conditional Letter of Map Revision (CLOMR) is required. - c.
+Crossings intended to serve the public must convey the peak flow shown in Chapter 6 of the Larimer County Rural Area Road standards. - d.
+Crossings within a private easement or on private land must convey at least the 10-year design flow and meet County floodplain regulations.

+Maximizing the flow conveyance is desirable. - Freeboard and erosion protections for bridges must be based on the CDOT Drainage Design Manual. - 2.
+Crossings must be designed to the most current edition of the standards and specifications below. - a.
+American Association of State Highway & Transportation Officials (AASHTO) Standard Specification for Highway Bridges (17th Edition) or AASHTO's LRFD Bridge Design Specifications.
+All crossings must be designed to a minimum loading of HS20-44 or HL-93. - b.
+Colorado Department of Transportation (CDOT) Standard Plans, and M & S Standards. - 3.
+Consult with the local fire department for additional loading and width requirements.